solr-express/solr-express/README.md

 #### 1.11.
 SortParameter

-Create a sort parameter using the informed expression and ascending type
+Create a sort parameter using the informed expression and ascending type.

 ```csharp
 new SortParameter(q => q.Id, true);